+- Parents/carers, with their child, will meet with the class teacher and the SENDCo to decide on the interventions and support to be put in place as well as the expected impact on progress and development.
+This will be recorded on a My Plan with a date to review the plan.
+The date for review will depend on the level of need present. - The My Plan will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required and when the My Plan will be reviewed.
+A copy of this will also be attached to the pupil's profile on SIMS.

+Plan

+- The support and intervention provided will be selected to meet the outcomes identified for the pupil, based on reliable evidence of effectiveness and will be provided by staff with appropriate skills and knowledge. - The My Plan will usually involve a contribution by parents/carers to reinforce learning at home. - Where appropriate, the My Plan will detail the support from other agencies and how this will support the pupil in achieving the desired outcomes. - Parents/carers will then be formally notified by letter when it is decided to provide a pupil with SEN support (although parents/carers should have already been involved in the assessment of need). - So, if it is agreed that a pupil requires SEN support, all parties meet and develop a My Plan detailing the support which will bring about the next part of the cycle -

+Do

-Plan Parents/carers, with their child, will meet with the class teacher and the SENDCo to decide on the interventions and support to be put in place as well as the expected impact on progress and development.
-This will be recorded on an Individual Education Plan with a date to review the plan.
-The date for review will depend on the level of need present.
-The Individual Education Plan will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required, and when the Individual Education Plan will be reviewed.
-A copy of this will also be attached to the pupil's profile on CPOMS.
-The support and intervention provided will be selected to meet the outcomes identified for the pupil, based on reliable evidence of effectiveness and will be provided by staff with appropriate skills and knowledge.
-The Individual Education Plan will usually involve a contribution by parents/carers to reinforce learning at home.
-Where appropriate, the Individual Education Plan will detail the support from other agencies and how this will support the pupil in achieving the desired outcomes.
-Parents/carers will then be formally notified by letter when it is decided to provide a pupil with SEN support (although parents/carers should have already been involved in the assessment of need).
-So, if it is agreed that a pupil requires SEN support, all parties meet and develop an Individual Education Plan detailing the support which will bring about the next part of the cycle - Do The class teacher remains responsible for working with the pupil on a daily basis and will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
-The SENDCo will support the class teacher in the further assessment of the pupil's needs, in problem solving and advising on the effective implementation of support.
-The class teacher is responsible for the daily implementation of the Individual Education Plan.
-Review There will be a review of the Individual Education Plan on the date previously agreed.
-This review will evaluate the impact and quality of the support and interventions and include the views of the pupil and their parents/carers.
-Parents/carers will be given information about the impact of the support and interventions provided enabling them to be involved with planning the next steps.
-Where appropriate, other agencies will be asked to contribute to this review.
-Where a pupil has complex needs involving more than one agency, there may be Team Around the Family (TAF) meetings.
-It will depend on the pupils' needs and the frequency of the educational reviews as to whether external agencies attend each educational review.
-Reviews will feedback into the analysis of the pupil's needs, then the class teacher, working with the SENDCo, will revise the support in light of the pupil's progress and development, with decisions on any changes made in consultation with the parent and the pupil.
-Where there is a sustained period of insufficient or no progress, the school may decide to gain involvement and advice from a specialist or external agency.
+- The class teacher remains responsible for working with the pupil on a daily basis and will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - The SENDCo will support the class teacher in the further assessment of the pupil's needs, in problem solving and advising on the effective implementation of support. - The class teacher is responsible for the daily implementation of the plan and will contribute to - - There will be a review of the My Plan on the date previously agreed.
+This review will evaluate the impact and quality of the support and interventions and include the views of the pupil and their parents/carers. - Parents/carers will be given information about the impact of the support and interventions provided enabling them to be involved with planning the next steps.
+Where appropriate other agencies will be asked to contribute to this review.

+Review

+- Where a pupil has complex needs involving more than one agency it will depend on the pupils needs and the frequency of the educational reviews as to whether external agencies attend each educational review, this will be agreed at the initial TAF meeting. - This review will feedback into the analysis of the pupil's needs, then the class teacher, working with the SENDCo, will revise the support in light of the pupil's progress and development, with decisions on any changes made in consultation with the parent and the pupil. - Where there is a sustained period of insufficient or no progress, the school may decide to gain involvement and advice from a specialist or external agency.
 The school will consult with parents/carers before involving a specialist or external agency.

+SEND (all school) policy 2022